One Week Italy Road Trip Itinerary (Coast, Wine, History)

 Day 3: Wine Taste in Chianti and Explore Tuscan Towns

 On your third day of your one week Italy road trip, spend the day exploring Tuscany.
 If you don’t already have a car, rent a car outside of Cinque Terre in La Spezia in order to drive to Tuscany.
-You will definitely need a car in Tuscany if you want to see things on your own time instead of booking a tour.
+If you are basing yourself in Florence for these days and don’t plan on renting a car, you could book an organized tour of Tuscany from Florence.

 Start the day by drinking a glass (or two) of wine at Albola Castle.
 They have a restaurant located in a courtyard in the castle which offers a relaxing place to try good food and Chianti Classico wine.
 You can then walk around and enjoy the vineyard surrounding the castle.